Akatsuki667/holbertonschool-low_level_programming/more_malloc_free/README.md

 - If the function fails, it should return NULL
 - If n is greater or equal to the length of s2 then use the entire string s2
 - if NULL is passed, treat it as an empty string

+2-calloc.c : Write a function that allocates memory for an array, using malloc.
+- If nmemb or size is 0, then _calloc returns NULL
+- If malloc fails, then _calloc returns NULL